 \begin{restatable}{theorem}{thmregretlowerboundfinite} There exists an instance of the online convex optimization with finite memory problem with constant memory length $m$, $(\calX, \calH = \calX^m, A_{\text{finite},m}, B_{\text{finite},m})$, and there exist $L$-Lipschitz continuous loss functions $\{ f_t : \calH \to \R \}_{t=1}^T$ such that the regret of any algorithm $\calA$ satisfies

 \end{restatable}

-To the best of our knowledge, this is the first non-trivial lower bound for OCO with finite memory with an explicit dependence on the memory length $m$.
+To the best of our knowledge, this is the first non-trivial lower bound for OCO with finite memory with an explicit dependence on the memory length $m$. \citet{zhaoWZ2022nonstationary} show a lower bound on an OCO with finite memory problem with \emph{memory size 2}.
+They do so by constructing loss functions whose \emph{Lipschitz constant depends on $m$}. ~\cref{thm:regret_lower_bound_finite} is the first lower bound for OCO with finite memory with \emph{memory size $m$ for general $m$} and \emph{Lipschitz constant independent of $m$}.
 Our construction involves three main steps, the first two of which are loosely based on~\citet{altschulerT2018online}.
 First, divide time into $N = \nicefrac{T}{m}$ blocks of size $m$.
 (For simplicity, assume $T$ is a multiple of $m$.)
 Second, sample a random sign $\eps_n$ for each block $n \in [N]$.
 Third, for $t > m$ choose